-All Lightfast API requests require authentication and a workspace identifier.
+All Lightfast API requests require authentication.
 The API supports two authentication methods: API keys for external clients and session authentication for the Console UI.

 Authentication Methods